 The seven most relevant trends for internal communications are summarized below.

-1. Internal Communications as a Strong Partner in Change Management Processes
+1. Internal Communications as a Key Partner in Change Management Processes

 Internal communication is a key factor in either the success or failure of any change process.
 The ability to communicate strategically has a significant impact on the design, implementation, and sustainability of these changes.
 If executives and CEOs haven’t already gained awareness of this by 2022, then internal communicators should make it clear in the new year.

 The importance of internal comms is no longer in question.
-Especially as our world is becoming increasingly complex.
-If companies want to survive in such a dynamic and uncertain environment in the long term, companies require effective internal communications.
+Especially as our world becomes increasingly complex.
+If companies want to ensure long-term survive in such a dynamic and uncertain environment, they require effective internal communications.

 The IC Department as a Change Companion for All Employees